coshinen/blog/README.md

 * Crypto Widget: [Coinlib](https://coinlib.io)
 * 404 Page: [Tencent 404](https://www.qq.com/404)

-## License
+## Licenses

 The parallel universe theme is released under the terms of MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.

-All posts is released under the terms of Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+All posts are released under the terms of Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
 See https://creativecommons.org/licenses/by-nc-nd/4.0 for more information.